cpgr/numbat/documentation/docs/appendix.md

 It is simple to show that $\nabla^2 \psi_x = 0$ and $\psi_x = 0$ at $z = 0, -Ra$ are only satisfied if $\psi_x = 0$ in the entire domain.
 In this case, the governing equations reduce to the two-dimensional formulation, as expected.

 In three dimensions, Numbat solves Eq's. (\ref{eq:darcy3d}) and (\ref{eq:convdiff3d}).

-### References

-W. E and J. G. Liu, *Finite difference methods for 3D viscous incompressible flows in the vorticity-vector potential formulation on nonstaggered grids*, J. Comp.
-Phys., 138, 57--82 (1997)

-J. Ennis-King and L. Paterson,  *Role of convective mixing in the long-term storage of carbon dioxide in deep saline aquifers*, SPE J., 10, 349--356 (2005)

-A.C.
-Slim,  *Solutal-convection regimes in a two-dimensional porous medium*, J. Fluid Mech., 741, 461--491 (2014)